 (c) Environmental Management Training.
 E.O.
-13693, Planning for Federal Sustainability in the Next Decade, dated March 19, 2015 require agencies to develop and provide environmental management training for all personnel whose actions are affected by the E.O.
-FAC 018, Green Purchasing for Civilian Acquisition, accessible at http://icatalog.dau.mil/onlinecatalog/tabnavcl.aspx?tab=FAC meets the requirement for training on acquisition-related requirements of the E.O.
-Comparable Bureau-developed training can also be used to meets the E.O. training requirement.
+13693, Planning for Federal Sustainability in the Next Decade, dated March 19, 2015, require agencies to develop and provide environmental management training for all personnel whose actions are affected by the E.O.
+Bureau-developed training can also be used to meets the E.O. training requirement.